Canon imagePROGRAF PRO-300 Printer Review

 Our Verdict

-The Canon imagePROGRAF PRO-300 is okay for family use.
+The Canon imagePROGRAF PRO-300 is okay for home use, especially if you want to print a lot of photos.
 It has wide connectivity options, making it easy for every household member to access.
 It produces amazingly sharp documents as well as detailed and colorful photos; however, it's rather slow, so it isn't ideal for high-volume printing.
-It doesn't yield many black prints, meaning you'll have to replace the black cartridge often, and while its color page yield is better, color ink cartridges are expensive, so it can get very expensive to maintain if you print a lot.
+It doesn't yield many black prints, meaning you'll have to replace the black cartridge often.
+While its color page yield is better, color ink cartridges are expensive, so it can get very expensive to maintain if you print a lot.
 It also lacks a scanner and doesn't support automatic duplex printing.

 Pros